In Depth Baby Product Reviews Led by a Pediatrician

 Weight/Size

-The Nido weighs 10.6 lbs, which is about average for the group.
-It earned a score in this metric just below the average for the group.
+The Nido weighs 10.6 lbs, which is about average.
 While some seats are as heavy as 17+ lbs, others are lighter than 8 lbs.
-If carrying your little one in their car seat is your plan, this is a metric you might want to pay attention to.
+If you plan to carry your little one in their car seat, this is something you might want to pay attention to.

 Should You Buy the Peg Perego Primo Viaggio 4-35 Nido?